Zaphkiel-Ivanovna/GoogleAuthExtractor/README.md

 - **📤 Flexible Output**:
   - 📄 Export to JSON for backup or custom processing
   - 🔄 Generate individual QR codes for each account to scan with other apps
+  - 🖥️ Pretty print account details directly in your terminal
+  - 📟 Display QR codes as ASCII art in the terminal
+  - 🔑 View full secrets securely when needed
 - **🔄 Easy Migration**: Move your accounts to any authenticator app (Authy, Bitwarden, etc.)
 - **🐳 Containerized**: Docker support for consistent execution